 Which body regulates the BSE?

-The Securities and Exchange Board of India (SEBI) regulates BSE, ensuring compliance with securities laws, financial laws, practices etc.
+The Securities and Exchange Board of India (SEBI) regulates BSE, ensuring compliance with securities laws, financial laws, and market practices.

 What are the major indices associated with the BSE?